A HISTORY OF KING ALFRED THE GREAT AND THE DANES

 King Alfred is famous for fighting the Danes.
 In 870 the Danes invaded East Anglia.
 Soon they were in control of Northumbria, part of Mercia and East Anglia.
 They then turned their attention to Wessex.
 At the end of 870 they captured Reading.
 The men of Wessex won a victory at Ashdown.
 However the Danes then won two battles, at Basing and at an unidentified location.

 In 875 an army of Danes invaded Wessex again.
-However they were unable to conquer Wessex so in 877 they withdrew to Gloucester.
+However, they were unable to conquer Wessex so in 877 they withdrew to Gloucester.
 In 878 the Danes launched a surprise attack on Chippenham.
-King Alfred was forced to flee and hide in the marshes of Atheleney.
+King Alfred was forced to flee and hide in the marshes of Athelney.
 Alfred fought a guerrilla war for some months then took on the Danes in battle.
 The Danes were routed at the battle of Edington.
-Afterwards Guthrum, the Danish leader, and his men were baptised and made a treaty with Alfred.
+Afterward, Guthrum, the Danish leader, and his men were baptized and made a treaty with Alfred.
 They split southern and central England between them.
-Guthrum took London, East Anglia and all the territory east of the old Roman road, Watling Street.
+Guthrum took London, East Anglia, and all the territory east of the old Roman road, Watling Street.
 Later this Danish kingdom became known as the Danelaw.
 Alfred took the land west of Watling Street and southern England.
-However in 886 Alfred’s men captured London.
+However, in 886 Alfreds men captured London.

 A statue of King Alfred in Winchester

-During his reign Alfred reorganised the defence of his realm.
+During his reign Alfred reorganized the defense of his realm.
 He created a fleet of ships to fight the Danes at sea.
 (It was the first English navy).
 He also created a network of forts across his kingdom called burhs.
-Finally Alfred died in 899.
+Finally, Alfred died in 899.
 He was only 50.
 Alfred was succeeded by his son Edward.

 Life in Saxon England